Texas State Highway Spur 330

-Spur 330 (also known as Decker Drive) is a freeway spur that connects Interstate 10 to SH 146 in Baytown, Texas, United States.
+Spur 330 is a freeway spur that connects Interstate 10 to SH 146 in Baytown, Texas, United States.
+This Spur runs parallel to Decker drive.

 Route description

 Spur 330 begins at a partial interchange with I-10 at the eastern bank of the San Jacinto River at the small community of Lynchburg, heading southeast towards Baytown, ending at an interchange with SH 146 on the northwest side of the city.

 History

 Spur 330 was designated on October 30, 1957 on a route from I-10 east of the San Jacinto River southeastward to at or near the intersection of Decker Drive and Airhart Drive.
 On November 20, 1973, Spur 330 was extended to Garth Road.
-The road did not open for traffic until 2010.